 Prioritization is a really powerful and simple way to really align your calendar with the stuff that matters most.
 You can prioritize any Task or Habit, and it will automatically tell Reclaim to try scheduling those prioritized things first before it tries to schedule any of your other Tasks and Habits.

 Things to know about prioritization

-- Prioritization may not always result in scheduling: Reclaim will make its best effort to schedule a Task or Habit when you prioritize it.
-However, if there simply isn't enough time within your working hours to schedule the Task or Habit, it will remain prioritized but stay in the "Unscheduled" bucket until time frees up.
+Prioritization may not always result in scheduling: Reclaim will make its best effort to schedule a Task or Habit when you prioritize it.
+However, if there simply isn't enough time within your schedule to schedule the Task or Habit, it will remain prioritized but stay in the "Unscheduled" bucket until time frees up.

 Prioritization is on a "weekly" basis: when you prioritize a Task or Habit, it is prioritized for that entire week.
 Currently, we do not support prioritizing a Task or Habit for a single day or over custom time ranges.

 Prioritization creates tradeoffs: because you're telling Reclaim that a Task or Habit is "more important" than other Tasks and Habits when you prioritize it, Reclaim will potentially look for time by sacrificing non-prioritized Tasks and Habits.
 Initially, it will look for free time (time that isn't occupied by anything) and then if it can't find it, it will move on to looking at timeslots occupied by non-prioritized Habits and Tasks.

 Prioritization isn't stack-rankable: you can't currently stack-rank your prioritized Tasks and Habits.
 They either are prioritized or non-prioritized.